abinit/abinit/doc/tutorial/eph_intro.md

 !!! important

     The number of irreducible atomic perturbations depends on the $\qq$-point and the number of symmetries [[nsym]].
     Actually only a particular subset of the point group symmetries of the unperturbed crystal can be exploited at the DFPT level.
     Fortunately, you don't have to worry about these technical details as symmetries are fully supported in EPH.
-    Just run the DFPT calculation for the irreducible perturbations as usual.
+    Just run the DFPT calculation for the irreducible perturbations in the IBZ as usual.
+    Also the computation of the WFK can be limited to the IBZ.
-    EPH will reconstruct the missing terms at runtime.
+    EPH will employ symmetries to reconstruct the missing terms at runtime.

 ## Fourier interpolation of the DFPT potential